6 minute read

 Software tool for use with statistical disclosure control for microdata.
 It provides a per record risk measure which not only tells the user how much risk they have but also where in the file (by record, by variable, by variable value) the risk is located.
 This enables the user to make principled decisions and to target disclosure control which in turn maximises the residual utility.

-Author: _Mark Elliot, U_niversity of Manchester
+Author: Mark Elliot, University of Manchester

 Protecting personal data with TableBuilder